 MUSE, the Multi Unit Spectroscopic Explorer, is a second-generation VLT instrument located on the Nasmyth platform B of the VLT UT4.
 It is a large-format integral-field spectrograph, based on image-slicing technology, and has a modular structure composed of 24 identical Integral Field Unit modules that together sample a contiguous 1 arcmin2 field of view in Wide Field Mode (WFM) sampled at 0.2 arcsec/pixel.
 Spectrally, the instrument samples most of the optical domain, with a mean resolution of 3000.
-MUSE is currently used in seeing limited WFM only.
+MUSE is currently used in WFM only.
+MUSE exploits the VLT Adaptive Optics Facility (AOF) at the VLT UT4 (Yepun) with its 4 Laser Guide Stars (4LGSF) and the Deformable Secondary Mirror (DSM) in combination with GALACSI, the Ground Atmospheric Layer Adaptive Corrector for Spectroscopic Imaging, which provides Ground Layer Adaptive Optics (GLAO) correction for the WFM.